Arts For All Network Programme 2026

 Drop-in learning sessions

-Starting in April, monthly drop-in sessions offer practical, focused learning for Network members working in arts organisations.
+Monthly drop-in Zoom sessions offer practical, focused learning for Network members working in arts organisations.

-These drop-in Zoom sessions will include 20-30 minutes of 'how-to' information from Katie, and the rest of the hour will be open for questions.
-Sessions focus on general arts accessibility projects, resources and concepts and are designed specifically for Network members working in arts organisations.
-These sessions are designed to answer common questions and share useful tools in a collective space.
+These sessions include 20-30 minutes of 'how-to' information from Katie, with the rest of the hour for questions.
+Sessions focus on general arts accessibility projects, resources and concepts and are designed to answer common questions and share useful tools in a collective space.

 Accessibility: These sessions will not have NZSL interpreters unless otherwise noted.
 There is no need to register.
 Click the link to join at the scheduled time.